skeptycal/ApplySyntax/docs/usage.md

 {"file_path": ".*\\.xml(\\.dist)?$"},
 ```

+!!! warning "Deprecation"
+    The previous name for this key was `file_name` and has been deprecated and will be removed in the future.

 ### First Line Rule
 A `first_line` rule allows you to check whether the first line of the file's content matches a given regex.
 As with `file_path` [rules](#file-path-rule), the pattern is always anchored to the beginning of the line.